-The Company adopted 2016 Share Incentive Plan ("2016 Share Incentive Plan") in January 2016 to provide incentives to employees and directors after the expiration of 2006 Share Incentive Plan.
-Under 2016 Share Incentive Plan, the Company is authorized to issue up to 10,000,000 common shares pursuant to awards (including options) granted to its employees, directors and consultants.
-2016 Share Incentive Plan is effective upon its adoption by the board and continue in effect for a term of ten years unless sooner terminated.
-Since the adoption of 2016 Share Incentive Plan, the Company has granted a total of 1,921,646 NES, among which, 436,016 and 1,485,630 were granted in the years ended May 31, 2017 and 2018, respectively.
-4,050 and 47,006 shares were forfeited in the years ended May 31, 2017 and 2018, respectively.
+The Company adopted 2016 Share Incentive Plan ("2016 Share Incentive Plan") in January 2016 to provide incentives to employees and directors after the expiration of the previous 2006 Share Incentive Plan.
+Under the 2016 Share Incentive Plan, the Company is authorized to issue up to 10,000,000 common shares pursuant to awards (including options) granted to its employees, directors and consultants.
+The 2016 Share Incentive Plan is effective upon its adoption by the board and continue in effect for a term of ten years unless sooner terminated.
+Since the adoption of the 2016 Share Incentive Plan, the Company has granted a total of 2,514,934 NES, among which 1,485,630 and 1,029,304 were granted in the years ended May 31, 2018 and 2019, respectively.
+47,006 and 77,224 shares were forfeited during the years ended May 31, 2018 and 2019, respectively.

-The Company's board of directors may at any time amend, suspend or terminate 2016 Share Incentive Plan.
-Unless the following amendments to 2016 Share Incentive Plan require approval from the shareholders (i) increase of the number of shares available under 2016 Share Incentive Plan, (ii) extension of the term of 2016 Share Incentive Plan, (iii) extension of the exercise period of an option beyond ten years, and (iv) any other amendments about which shareholders' approval are necessary and desirable under applicable laws or stock exchange rules.
-The remaining terms of 2016 Share Incentive Plan are substantially identical to the terms of 2006 Share Incentive Plan.
+The Company's board of directors may at any time amend, suspend or terminate the 2016 Share Incentive Plan.
+The following amendments to the 2016 Share Incentive Plan require approval from the shareholders (i) increase of the number of shares available under the 2016 Share Incentive Plan, (ii) extension of the term of the 2016 Share Incentive Plan, (iii) extension of the exercise period of an option beyond ten years, and (iv) any other amendments about which shareholders' approval are necessary and desirable under applicable laws or stock exchange rules.
+The 2016 Share Incentive Plan is effective upon its adoption by the board and continue in effect for a term of ten years unless sooner terminated.